 Filing of Charges; Responsibilities of Vice President for Student Affairs

-- The Office of the Vice President for Student Affairs shall have responsibility for receiving complaints, conducting investigations, and preferring charges concerning offenses within the jurisdiction of the board.
+- The Office of the Vice President/Vice Provost for Student Affairs shall have responsibility for receiving complaints, conducting investigations, and preferring charges concerning offenses within the jurisdiction of the board.

-- The University Judicial Board shall hear no case without a finding of probable cause made by the Vice President for Student Affairs, whose signature to the charge or charges shall constitute sufficient evidence of such finding.
+- The University Judicial Board shall hear no case without a finding of probable cause made by the Vice President/Vice Provost for Student Affairs (VPSA), whose signature to the charge or charges shall constitute sufficient evidence of such finding.

-- To assist the Vice President for Student Affairs in the investigation of complaints, the gathering of evidence, and the preparation of charges, investigative and judicial aides may be appointed by the vice president and shall serve at his/her pleasure and under his/her direction.
+- To assist the Vice President/Vice Provost for Student Affairs in the investigation of complaints, the gathering of evidence, and the preparation of charges, investigative and judicial aides may be appointed by the vice president and shall serve at the pleasure of the VPSA and under the direction of the VPSA.
 The number and specific duties of such aides shall be determined by the vice president for Student Affairs, who shall be fully responsible for all duties performed by them in their capacity as aides.

-- The Vice President for Student Affairs shall subpoena witnesses as directed by the University Judicial Board.
+- The Vice President/Vice Provost for Student Affairs shall subpoena witnesses as directed by the University Judicial Board.

-- The Vice President for Student Affairs may delegate all or any portion of his/her duties as regards these judicial procedures to an aide or aides.
-The vice president for Student Affairs shall be responsible for the discharge of all duties thus delegated.
+- The Vice President/Vice Provost for Student Affairs may delegate all or any portion of their duties as regards these judicial procedures to an aide or aides.
+The Vice President/Vice Provost for Student Affairs shall be responsible for the discharge of all duties thus delegated.

 Terms of Members